-The need for general ledger accounts The purpose of the chart of accounts.
-The purpose of the chart of accounts.
-Osimple entries - involve transactions requiring one debit entry and one credit entry only Complex entries - involve two entries for a single transaction or multiple debit and/or credit entries for a single transaction (Refer to Appendix 3 for General Ledger account templates) Determine the balance of a general ledger account (NB. either the 'T' format or columnar format can be used.
+Financial knowledge Financial reasoning: recording 2.3 The general ledger The need for general ledger accountsThe purpose of the chart of accounts.
+Post transactions from the general journal to the general ledger simple entries - involve transactions requiring one debit entry and one credit entry only complex entries - involve two entries for a single transaction or multiple debit and/or credit entries for a single transaction (Refer to Appendix 3 for General Ledger account templates) Determine the balance of a general ledger account (NB. either the 'T' format or columnar format can be used.
 Refer to Appendix 4 for T-account balancing methods).

-2.4 The trial balance Purpose of a trial balance Errors disclosed and not disclosed by a trial balance.
-Prepare a trial balance from a list of account balances.
+2.4 The trial balance Purpose of a trial balance Errors disclosed and not disclosed by a trial balance. • Prepare a trial balance from a list of account balances.
 2.5 Completing the accounting cycle (explanati ion and demonstration only) The need for closing entries for revenue and expense accounts to either the trading and profit and loss accounts in the general ledger The need to close the profit and loss account to the capital account The need for asset, liability and owner's equity accounts to begin the next accounting period with their opening balances.
-2.6 Risk management and control of cash: Ban k reconciliation Importance of cash to business viability Measures to control cash Advantages of bank reconciliation Reasons why a business's general ledger cash at bank account balance at the end of a month may differ from the bank's balance (as per the bank statement).
-Complete the bank reconciliation process: imple problems - solve problems with debit bank balances in the bank statement and the cash at bank account, all data and information provided, including outstanding items from previous bank reconciliation statements.
+2.6 Risk management and control of cash: Banl k reconciliation Importance of cash to business viability Measures to control cash Advantages of bank reconciliation Reasons why a business's general ledger cash at bank account balance at the end of a month may differ from the bank's balance (as per the bank statement).
+Complete the bank reconciliation process: simple problems - solve problems with debit bank balances in the bank statement and the cash at bank account, all data and information provided, including outstanding items from previous bank reconciliation statements.
 Data and information is straightforward complex problems - solve problems but with a wider range of data and information provided such as errors and omissions and credit bank balances.